 I would be remiss if I did not thank Jonathan Whitney for his thoughtful and gracious moderation and Will Landis for broadcasting the conversation on YouTube.
 That YouTube video is still there, including our opening of the 10th Anniversary Time Capsule!
 See:

-Further Reflection on Sunday’s Conversation by Father David
+Further Reflection on Sunday’s Conversation

 I have a great appreciation and love for this parish, and I leave in two months with many memories of the ministry we shared for the last twelve years.
 Those memories include: